2024 Pacific typhoon season: Tropical Storm Pulasan (Helen)

-On September 14, the JTWC noted an area of atmospheric convection 106 nmi west-southwest of Andersen Air Force Base, Guam.
-At 00:00 UTC on September 15, the JMA designated the system as a low-pressure area, having previously identified it as a tropical depression.
-Shortly after, the depression intensified into a tropical storm and was named Pulasan by the JMA.
-Pulasan was characterized by a large cyclonic circulation exceeding 600 nmi and extensive gale-force winds, leading the JTWC to classify it as a monsoon depression at 06:00 UTC on September 16, before later upgrading it to a tropical storm and designating it as 15W.
-By 11:00 PHT (03:00 UTC) on September 17, Pulasan had entered the PAR and was subsequently named Helen by the PAGASA.
-Pulasan exited the PAR on September 18 while traversing Okinawa Island in Japan's Ryukyu Archipelago as its circulation center strengthened with persistent convection.
-On September 19, Pulasan made landfall in Zhoushan, Zhejiang, followed by a second landfall in Shanghai, just days after Typhoon Bebinca affected the Shanghai area.
-Pulasan reemerged over the East China Sea, just off the coast of Jiangsu, China, showcasing a large, near-symmetric area of deep convection to the southeast on September 20.
-By 06:00 UTC on September 21, the JMA reported that Pulasan had transitioned into an extratropical low as it moved east-northeastward and became embedded within the polar front jet to the north.
+On September 14, the JTWC noted an area of atmospheric convection west-southwest of Andersen Air Force Base, Guam.
+At 00:00 UTC on September 15, the JMA designated the system as a low-pressure area before naming it Pulasan later that day after it strengthened into a tropical storm.
+On September 16, the JTWC classified it as a monsoon depression before upgrading it to Tropical Storm 15W.
+Entering the PAR on September 17, PAGASA assigned the local name Helen.
+After exiting the PAR the next day, Pulasan made landfall in Zhoushan, Zhejiang, and Shanghai on September 19, just days after Typhoon Bebinca also affected the same areas.
+It reemerged over the East China Sea on September 20 before transitioning into an extratropical low by 06:00 UTC on September 21.

 Heavy rains from Pulasan caused major flooding and landslides across the Noto Peninsula in Japan, leaving one missing, destroying many buildings and forcing 60,700 residents to be evacuated.
 The town of Wajima was especially affected.
+The remnants of Pulasan have also caused wind warnings for several areas in British Columbia, including the B.C.
+Coast, sections of Vancouver Island, the Central Coast, and Haida Gwaii.